-The health care department manager is in a uniquely difficult position relative to change impacting the health care organization.
-As an employee, the manager is just as affected by change as the rank-and-file employees and is just as likely to feel helpless and demoralized and resistant.
-Yet it is up to the manager to try to minimize the negative reactions of the work group and attempt to raise the employees' morale and ensure their continued productivity.
+The healthcare department manager is in a uniquely difficult position relative to change that has an impact on the healthcare organization.
+As an employee, the manager is just as affected by change as the rank-and-file employees and is just as likely to feel helpless, demoralized, and resistant.
+Yet it is up to the manager to try to minimize the negative reactions of the work group and attempt to raise employee morale and ensure continued productivity.
 If the manager openly projects doom, gloom, and resistance, the staff will be all the more likely to become more deeply mired in doom, gloom, and resistance themselves, ensuring that morale and productivity both suffer.
 It can be a most difficult role for the manager to function as "cheerleader" when there seems to be nothing to cheer about.
-Yet the manager must make a conscious effort to rise above the doom, gloom, and resistance.
+Yet the manager must make a conscious effort to rise above all the negative thinking.
 Succeeding at doing so is largely a matter of attitude, including the willingness to take a moderate amount of risk.